solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    SQL Server 2019 Big Data Clusters include a storage pool that consists of storage nodes comprised of SQL Server on Linux, Spark, and HDFS.
 All the storage nodes in a SQL big data cluster are members of a scalable HDFS cluster.
 These components of the storage pool can be combined to create a data lake to store big data, potentially ingested from multiple, disparate external sources.
 This data can be either structured or unstructured data.
 Once the big data is stored in HDFS in the big data cluster, you can analyze and query the data and combine it with your relational data.

    HDFS also provides data persistency, as HDFS data is spread across all the storage nodes in the SQL big data cluster.
 However, you can add external HDFS data sources to the HDFS cluster through tiering.
 With tiering, applications can seamlessly access data in a variety of external stores as though the data resides in the local HDFS.
-This allows you to interact with the files in Azure Data Lake Store Gen2 or Amazon S3 as if they were local files.
+This allows you to interact with the files in Azure Data Lake Storage Gen2 or Amazon S3 as if they were local files.
 Both options allow you to mount the data store using storage keys.
-However, with Azure Data Lake Store Gen 2, you can either use an Azure Storage access key or an Azure Active Directory User Account to gain permission to the files.
+However, with Azure Data Lake Storage Gen 2, you can either use an Azure Storage access key or an Azure Active Directory User Account to gain permission to the files.

    ![Diagram of SQL Server 2019 Data Lake](media/sql-server-2019-data-lake.png)